ironnysh/storyblok-youtube/README.md

 ## The tutorial

 From landing pages to eCommerce to corporate blogs—a headless content management system (CMS) like Storyblok allows you to create any type of website.
-And no matter how simple or complex they are, what most online projects have in common is the need to feature multimedia: Images, embedded videos, third-party
+And no matter how simple or complex they are, what most online projects have in common is the need to feature multimedia: Images, embedded videos, and other third-party components.

 YouTube, the world’s leading video platform, provides an endless source of quality videos.
 How would you go about presenting them on your site?
 That's exactly what you’ll learn in this tutorial.

 ## What will you build

-A small Storyblok website with an Astro frontend that includes the following:
+A small Storyblok site with an Astro frontend that includes the following:

-1. A blok that allows you to embed a YouTube video
+1. A block that allows you to embed a YouTube video
 2. A block that includes a Richtext field in which you can embed YouTube videos

-Here’s a demo of the final website.
-You can find the complete code on GitHub.
+Here's a [live demo of the website](https://storyblok-youtube.vercel.app).
+You can find the complete [code on GitHub](https://github.com/ironnysh/storyblok-youtube).

 ## Prerequisites

-- A [Storyblok](http://app.storyblok.com/) space; preferably new.
+- A [Storyblok](http://app.storyblok.com/) Space; preferably new.
-- An Astro frontend connected to this space.
+- An Astro frontend connected to this Space.

 > [!NOTE]
 > If you’re new to Astro, check out [The Storyblok Astro Ultimate Tutorial](https://www.storyblok.com/tp/the-storyblok-astro-ultimate-tutorial)

 ## Set up your Storyblok blocks

-The first thing you need to do is create two blocks in your space:
+The first thing you need to do is create two blocks in your Space:

 - The YouTube embed block: a **Nestable block** that works both as a standalone block and a component you can insert into [the **Richtext** field](https://www.storyblok.com/docs/richtext-field).
 - The article block: a **Content type** block that includes a **Richtext** field.